floew2/floew2/README.md

 ### 📚 Curated Annotation Datasets for Remote Sensing

 A curated and evaluated collection of publicly available, high-quality annotation datasets for remote sensing.
-This repository acts as a knowledge hub to help researchers and engineers find reliable data for training computer vision models on satellite and aerial imagery.
+This repository contains some reliable data for training computer vision models on satellite and aerial imagery.

 **Key Features**:
 - Overview  and categorization of datasets by application (e.g., building footprint extraction, road segmentation, ship detection).